lottekoblens/frontenddata/README.md

 ![Concept](https://github.com/lottekoblens/frontenddata/blob/master/concept.gif)

-Display the data of the most popular songs of The Netherlands in a bar chart.
-The bar chart has a filter, so the duration of a song can be displayed and the amount of listeners.
-This data will also be shown when the mouse hovers over a bar.
+I've been working on this project for two weeks.
+In those two weeks I had to make a visualization with D3.
+With D3 I displayed the data of the most popular songs of The Netherlands in a bar chart.
+The bar chart has a filter with two options:

+* Show the duration of the song
+* Show the amount of listeners of the song.

+On the y scale the name of the song will be displayed as you can see above.

+I also added an hover.
+With this hover the data about the bar on which you hover will be displayed.
+This can also be seen above in the gif.

 ## :chart_with_upwards_trend: Proces